Von Erich family: Jack Adkisson Jr.

-Fritz Von Erich's first son was born Jack Barton Adkisson, Jr. on September 21, 1952.
-He died at the age of six in Niagara Falls, New York, on March 7, 1959.
+Fritz Von Erich's first son was born Jack Barton Adkisson Jr. on September 21, 1952.
+He died at age six in Niagara Falls, New York, on March 7, 1959, after he stepped on a trailer tongue, was electrically shocked, then fell into a melting snow puddle face first and drowned.

 Kevin Von Erich

 Born Kevin Ross Adkisson on May 15, 1957, in Belleville, Illinois, "The Golden Warrior" Kevin Von Erich is the second oldest and last surviving son of Fritz Von Erich.

 The majority of Kevin's career was spent working in World Class Championship Wrestling (WCCW), where he had feuds against wrestlers such as Chris Adams, The Fabulous Freebirds, and Ric Flair.
 It was there that Kevin became known for utilizing trademark maneuvers like the body scissors and the iron claw, as well as for wrestling barefoot.

 Kevin has been married since August 1, 1980, to Pamela J. May.
 Together they have four children, including two daughters: Kristen Rain (born February 3, 1981) and Jillian Lindsey (born February 10, 1985) as well as two sons: David Michael "Ross" (born June 1, 1988) and Kevin Marshall (born November 10, 1992).
-Kevin is also a grandfather to Adeline Claire (born September 22, 2004) and six others.
+Kevin has thirteen grandchildren.

 In May 2006, Kevin sold the WCCW footage to Vince McMahon and World Wrestling Entertainment (WWE).
-At WrestleMania XXV, Kevin represented the Von Erich family during their induction into the WWE Hall of Fame.
+At WrestleMania 25, Kevin represented the Von Erich family during their induction into the WWE Hall of Fame.
 In 2015, Kevin appeared in an ESPN 30 for 30 short film titled "Wrestling the Curse".